-- advising clients on the fiduciary responsibility provisions of ERISA with respect to investment of pension plan assets and prohibited transaction rules, as well as related litigation matters; and
+- Advising clients on the fiduciary responsibility provisions of ERISA with respect to investment of pension plan assets and prohibited transaction rules, as well as related litigation matters.

 Our client base includes companies (both public and private), banks and financial institutions, investment managers, management, boards of directors and board committees, and executives across various industries worldwide, giving us a broad perspective of executive compensation and employee benefits matters.
 We understand that every matter, regardless of size, is important to our clients, and we strive to bring the same practical approach, creativity and commitment to excellence to each matter in which we are engaged.

 - Skadden Discusses New SEC Pay-Versus-Performance Compliance & Disclosure Interpretations

 Executive Compensation Guide: Executive Compensation Considerations in Mergers and Acquisitions

 - SEC Staff Issues New and Revised Pay-Versus-Performance Compliance & Disclosure Interpretations